madeso/bookshelf/readme.md

 book split guidelines.md

 # philosopy has several top level headers but each are too small for
-# seperate chapters 'indent' the headers to make it look nicer
+# seperate chapters. 'indent' the headers to make it look nicer
 book indent philosphy.md

 book build